nandolawson/romoxidizer/README.md

 > ℹ It is recommended to use the provided Dev Container as it is pre-configured for this project

-`just` and `cargo-edit` need to be installed via Cargo.
-Besides of them, you need to add `x86_64-unknown-linux-gnu` / `x86_64-pc-windows-gnu` as a target via rustup.
-It might also be possible that `mingw-w64` needs to be installed to compile for Windows on Linux.
+`just`, `cargo-edit` & `cross` need to be installed via Cargo.
+Besides of them, you need to install Docker on your system.

 Once everything is set up, run `just build`.
 If cross-compiling / a release build is desired, the command would be `just build release`.